raynaldmo/northwind-mongodb/README.md

 (northwind) to display sample Northwind Traders database reports.
 Google 'northwind traders' for more info on this database.

+(Note: The csv collection files used are from the [northwind-mongo] project.
+Much props to the authors.)

 This app is meant to be learning tool for those learning how to implement mongodb CRUD and aggregation operations using the node native mongodb driver.